Updated on the 21st of July.

 Performing euthanasia in the usual way is not compatible with the current social distancing rules.

-We will place a catheter in his/her front limb, just like when they come for a procedure/operation.
+We will take your pet for a few minutes to place a catheter in his/her front limb, just like when they come for a procedure/operation.

 The injection is an anaesthetic and your pet will fall asleep within a few seconds, just like when they are anaesthetised for an operation or a procedure.